kalaninja/FnTools/README.md

 ```

 ### Apply()
-Applies an action or a function to the caller
+Applies an action or a function to its caller
 ```c#
 (-5)
     .Apply(Math.Abs)